mhamdiMohamed/SpringTrainingStepByStep/LifeCycleExample/readme.txt

-This is an example about bean life cycle
+This is an example about bean life cycle and BeanPostProcessor